digital-futures-academy/airport-challenge/README.md

-1. Clone this repository down to your local machine
-2. The test-framework has been created in the test_framework.js file but feel free to add to it if you like.
-3. The instructions for what you are meant to be doing in this challenge are in the instructions.md file.
-4. Within the airport.spec.js file it contains the current testcases if you feel it is missing some testcases.
-Please get in contact and I will create more.
-5. There is an already created airport.js file that will pass all the current tests.
-However, if you feel like creating your own just go into the source file and make your own file.
-6. If you do make your own file you will need to change the airport.spec.js file and change the require to your own file.
-7. To check it passes test you should cd into the airport-challenge directory and run node spec/airport.spec.js or use npm test.

-Edge Cases:
-Test 3, Test 4, Test 5, Test 6, Test 7, Test 8, Test 10 and Test 11.
+## Instructions

+For the specifications and how to clone and install it on your local machine please go to [Instructions](https://github.com/namcap1/airport-challenge/blob/main/instructions.md).
+Scroll down to the steps and follow those instructions.

+For the Criteria also go to that link and scroll down to the criteria.

+## Information

+There is a custom made test-framework in [Test-Framework](https://github.com/namcap1/airport-challenge/blob/main/test_framwork.js) please feel free to change it.

+There are four different spec files that rigirously test the criteria [Airport.spec](https://github.com/namcap1/airport-challenge/blob/main/spec/airport.spec.js), [Plane.spec](https://github.com/namcap1/airport-challenge/blob/main/spec/plane.spec.js), [Weather.spec](https://github.com/namcap1/airport-challenge/blob/main/spec/weather.spec.js) and [Combined.spec](https://github.com/namcap1/airport-challenge/blob/main/spec/combined.spec.js).

+The criteria has been seperated into 3 different classes across 3 different files [Airport](https://github.com/namcap1/airport-challenge/blob/main/src/airport.js), [Plane](https://github.com/namcap1/airport-challenge/blob/main/src/plane.js) and
+[Weather](https://github.com/namcap1/airport-challenge/blob/main/src/weather.js).
+These pass all the current tests in the spec but please have a go at creating your own within the source file.
+Feel free to change the spec tests or the source code as your see fit

+## How to Test

+It is currently set up in the [SpecRunner] (https://github.com/namcap1/airport-challenge/blob/main/specRunner.js) to be able to run the named spec files using npm test.
+But you can also use node spec/filename to run individual spec files.